shupp/VegaDNS-UI/README.md

 npm run-script watch
 ```

-Then you can point your browser to [http://localhost:8080/webpack-dev-server](http://localhost:8080/webpack-dev-server)
+Then you can point your browser to [http://localhost:8080/webpack-dev-server](http://localhost:8080/webpack-dev-server).
+By default, it points at a local API server at http://localhost:5000 (flask test server default).
+If you want to change this, uncomment and modify the VegaDNSHost variable in public/index.html.